YanisBft/EnderVault/README.md

 [Modrinth](https://modrinth.com/datapack/ender-vault)

 ### Known issues
-Because the Vault's NBT checking the key item does the check incorrectly (see [MC-268183](https://bugs.mojang.com/browse/MC-268183)), the custom name of the Ender Key is also checked.
-Don't rename it, or it will not work anymore!
+Because the Vault's NBT checking the key item does the check incorrectly (see [MC-268183](https://bugs.mojang.com/browse/MC-268183)), renaming the Ender Key will cause it to not work anymore!